Lake San Agustín: History

 Based on a 300 metre long core drilled into the floor of the basin, sedimentation goes back to the Pliocene but was variable over time.
 It is the only basin in the region where the Neogene infill has been probed by coring.

 Lakes may have existed for 650,000 years in the Plains of San Agustín but the existence of pre-Pleistocene lakes in the area is possible.
-The lake intermittently appeared during glacial stages of the Pleistocene, with the largest lakes forming before the LGM.
+The lake intermittently appeared during glacial stages of the Pleistocene, with the largest lakes forming before the Last glacial maximum (LGM).
 During the cold temperatures of the LGM 20,900 years ago, water levels reached 2110–2120 m elevation.
 Warming set in 9,800 or 19,800 years ago but the water levels began to decline only after 19,000 years ago.
 Some fluctuations may be correlated to the Dansgaard-Oeschger cycles in Greenland.
 Individual highstands at Lake San Agustín 22,000, 19,000, 17,000 and 16,000 years ago are correlated to contemporaneous highstands of Lake Estancia and Lake King in Texas, as well as Lake Lisan in the Near East.
 During the last glacial maximum highstand, moisture influx was more than four times larger than present-day moisture supply and until 13,000 years ago precipitation primarily fell during winter.